Blog Post

 Typical Dew Pond as found in Wiltshire - The Stonehenge Ditch

-The mystery of dew ponds has drawn the interest of many historians and scientists, but until recent times there has been little agreement on their early origins.
+The mystery of dew ponds has drawn the interest of many historians and scientists, but until recent times, there has been little agreement on their early origins.
 It was widely believed that the technique for building dew ponds had been understood from the earliest times, as Kipling tells us in Puck of Pook’s Hill.
-The two Chanctonbury Hill dew ponds were dated, from flint tools excavated nearby and similarity to other dated earthworks to the Neolithic period.
+The two Chanctonbury Hill dew ponds were dated to the Neolithic period by nearby flint tools and by their similarity to other dated earthworks.

 Profile of a typical dew pound construction - The Stonehenge Ditch

 They are usually shallow, saucer-shaped, lined with puddled clay, chalk or marl on an insulating straw layer over a bottom layer of chalk or lime.
-To deter earthworms from their natural tendency of burrowing upwards, which would in a short while make the clay lining porous, a layer of soot would be incorporated or lime mixed with the clay.
-The clay is usually covered with straw to prevent cracking by the Sun and a final layer of chalk rubble or broken stone to protect the lining from the hoofs of sheep or cattle.
+To deter earthworms from their natural tendency to burrow upwards, which would, in a short while, make the clay lining porous, a layer of soot would be incorporated or lime mixed with the clay.
+The clay is usually covered with straw to prevent cracking by the Sun, and a final layer of chalk rubble or broken stone to protect the lining from the hoofs of sheep or cattle.

-In 1877 Mr H. P. Slade discarded the term ” dew-ponds ” in favour of ” artificial rain-ponds” and scouted the idea that dew had any part in filling ponds.
+In 1877, Mr H. P. Slade discarded the term ” dew-ponds ” in favour of ” artificial rain-ponds” and scouted the idea that dew had any part in filling ponds.
 His remarks dealt practically with one pond, the greatest diameter of which was 69½ feet, which was constructed in 1836 at the cost of £40.
-It was bedded in the Thorpe Downs, near Loughborough, on the Berkshire Hills, at the height of 450 feet above the sea level.
-Being ” fed from the heavens,” this fact probably gave rise to its being classed as a dew-pond.
+It was bedded in the Thorpe Downs, near Loughborough, on the Berkshire Hills, at a height of 450 feet above the sea level.
+Being “fed from the heavens,” this probably gave rise to its being classed as a dew-pond.
 The base of this pond was a layer of thick clay (mixed with lime to prevent the working of earthworms, a coating of straw “to prevent the Sun cracking the clay,” and, thirdly, a layer of loose rubble.
-Moreover, for 40 years, till 1876, the pond had only been dry once.
+Moreover, for 40 years, until 1876, the pond had been dry only once.

 Nonetheless, Hawley can be forgiven for not recognising that this clay lining feature was being used to stop the water from being absorbed through the porous chalk back into the bedrock, as he was not looking for a moat, as he was ‘reliably’ informed by his geologists, that the surrounding area, (Stonehenge Bottom) has been dry for over half a million years and therefore did not have a raised water table in the past.

-Hawley also found evidence of what he called a strange ‘dark soil layer’ which existed within the primary fill; in many parts of the ditch, I would strongly suggest that this ‘dark soil layer’ consisted of decayed remains and sediment, possible the hay which is traditionally lined with the clay to stop cracking.
-Moreover, organic matter would have naturally floated to the bottom (like a pond) over time, especially if it had not been cleaned regularly.
-This would naturally have left a lining of dark soil at the bottom of the Moat was it fell into disuse and became dry
+Hawley also found evidence of what he called a strange ‘dark soil layer’ which existed within the primary fill; in many parts of the ditch, I would strongly suggest that this ‘dark soil layer’ consisted of decayed remains and sediment, possibly the hay which is traditionally lined with the clay to stop cracking.
+Moreover, organic matter would have naturally settled to the bottom (as in a pond) over time, especially if it had not been cleaned regularly.
+This would naturally have left a lining of dark soil at the bottom of the moat, if it fell into disuse and became dry

-Hawley’s Ditch excavation and the ‘dark matter’ – The Stonehenge Ditch
+Hawley’s Ditch excavation and the ‘dark matter’ – (The Stonehenge Hoax – The Ditch)

 It has now been established that Stonehenge had, at some stage, a layer of waterproofing, the ‘layer of foot-trampled mud’ plus a ‘layer of struck flint’ added to the ditch.
 It’s also been established that this ditch was, at some point, filled with water for quite some considerable amount of time, as evidenced by the deep ‘dark layer’ sediment.